simonambridge/RTFAP2/TransactionHandlers/DemoHowTo.md

   4. sbt

 ##Getting Started with Kafka
 Use the steps below to setup up a local instance of Kafka for this example.
-THis is based off of apache-kafka_2.10-0.9.0.1.
+This is based on apache-kafka_2.10-0.9.0.1.

 ###1.
 Locate and download Apache Kafka